Horizons™ Homeschool Math Curriculum

 Horizons curriculum is designed to help your children understand math from the ground up.
 The program introduces math properties, truths, and principles one at a time, builds the strength of the student's foundation through practice, and then moves to the next principle.

-Parents say the best thing about Horizons Math is that it's parent-teacher friendly and it incorporates several ideas for use in a homeschool environment.
+Parents say the best thing about Horizons Math curriculum is that it's parent-teacher friendly and it incorporates several ideas for use in a homeschool environment.

 The spiral-bound Teacher's Handbook provides a lesson plan with concepts and objectives for all 160 lessons.
 The handbook also includes answer keys for all student lessons, unit tests (one every 10th lesson — 16 total), and exams (4 quarterly and 1 final exam), and 80 reproducible student worksheets (useful for multiple students).
 Please note: Kindergarten includes 40 worksheets.